eduru01/eduru01.github.io/README.md

 # Student Portfolio Template

+> This instance has been customized for: Ezenwanyi Duru

 A beginner-friendly portfolio website template with blue color scheme, dark mode, and extensive documentation.
 Perfect for students and new developers.

 ## Features